Victory/django-travis-saucelabs/README.md

 Run tests with the following and updated your `travis.yml`

+    script:
+      - python run-tests.py

+Or directly with

     python mysite/manage.py test saucetests

+You can also run tests locally using

+   python run-tests.py -l

 The tests checks that the '/admin' page returns a `200 OK` status code.
-The '/admin' page was choosen in this example because its defined when creating a `django` project, using the run server '/' is not defined in `urls.py`.
+The '/admin' page was choosen in this example because its defined when creating a `django` project.
+Using the test server to run '/' is not defined as it is not in `urls.py`.